 What we’ve done, and what we can do

-Welldoing.org is an online directory that connects people who want therapy, with the therapist that’s right for them.
+Welldoing.org is an online directory of UK therapists and wellbeing resource.
 The growth of interest in mental health and changing attitudes towards the importance of self-care is creating a huge demand for services, as well as an increase in the number of people training as therapists.

-Welldoing recognised that despite this fact, people face a number of barriers when trying to seek help, and wanted to create a product that would remove these hurdles.
-It’s clear that trust is an important factor when investing in something so personal.
+Welldoing recognised that despite this fact, people face a number of barriers when trying to seek help.
+Trust is an important factor when investing in something so personal.
 It can also feel like a time-consuming job search for a therapist, that is affordable, local and available.

-Knowing this, Welldoing launched a Personalised Matching Service which connects the customer with the right therapist, at the right time, taking out all of the usual too-ing and fro-ing.
+Knowing this, Welldoing launched a Personalised Matching Service that connects the customer with the right therapist.
 After an initial free consultation, if the client doesn’t like their match, they can match again.

-We worked with Welldoing to run a campaign for the launch of the new service, using their wealth of interesting web content and their social media channels to guide users to the online sign up form.
-We devised a campaign plan that used a mix of organic and paid tactics, iterating and improving continuously to ensure their content and ads were optimised.
+We worked with Welldoing to run a campaign for the launch of the new service.
+The campaign used a mix of organic and paid tactics and complimented their wealth of facinating web content.

 Like many of our clients, Welldoing is a small team with many responsibilities and stretched budgets.
-The aim of this project was not just to deliver the campaign, but to put processes in place that would enable them to deliver aspects of it themselves, so that they could learn from the process and produce more effective communications in the future.
-We devised clear guidelines and task lists that ensured everyone used their time as efficiently as possible.
-These marketing workflows and reporting structures creates a baseline for the organisation to inform all communications going forward.
+The aim of this project was not just to deliver the campaign, but to put processes in place that would enable them to produce more effective communications in the future.

 The Macmillan Social Prescribing Service is an innovative support service for people living with and beyond cancer in East London, delivered by The Bromley by Bow Centre.
 They needed a promotional film that worked for their three diverse audiences: people affected by cancer, cancer specialists, and funders.